IntroQG-2017/Exercise-10/README.md

     ![Topographic profile](Images/sierras_profile.png)<br/>
     *Figure 2.
 Topographic profile across an interfluve between 2 streams draining into the Yuba River, Sierra Nevada mountains, California, USA.*

 4. Lastly, you will want to plot the observed topographic profile along with the model prediction to try and fit the observation by varying the uplift rate until you get a similar profile.
-Add a line in the script to plot the observed data using the `plot()` function.
+Add a line in the script to plot the observed data using the `plt.plot()` function.
 Be sure to use a different line color or pattern so that it is clear which line is the model and which is the data profile.
 Once you've determined your best-fit uplift rate, add text to the plot to display that rate using the `plt.text()` function.
 Also, you will want to shift the model profile up about 750 m since the channels in the observed profile are at ~750 m elevation.

 **For Problem 2 you should add the following to the end of this document**